BrainEnergyLab/HCvsV1_NVC_Manuscript/README.md

 The 'avgCalcPeaks' function takes all the detected calcium peaks across experimental directories, and sorts them to find responsive vessel dilations, categorise by locomotion/stimulation condition, neuron type or brain layer, etc.

+_NB/ The code to extract xy vessel diameter and neuronal calcium traces for figure 3, is also used in supplementary figures 2-4 & supplementary figures 6-7.  _

 # Figure 5